Working with Injuries or Physical Limitations? An Invitation to Deepen Your Yoga Practice

 - Create a realistic, short-term plan for yourself that you can revisit as your situation changes.

-A Time for Exploring All of Yoga
+Injuries As A Time for Exploring All of Yoga

 Often, there is a period during illness or injury when we need to rest and stop practicing asana completely or at least take it super easy.
 At these times, we can remember the many forms yoga practice takes, like breathwork, chanting, and meditation.
 I’ve known students who visualized themselves practicing postures when they were unable to perform them physically.
 They report feeling the subtle benefits of the poses even just by doing this.

-Inquire Within
+When Injuries Arise, Inquire Within

 The Bhagavad Gita tells us that “Yoga is the severance of union with pain” (6.23).
 We can use this teaching as a compass to direct our curious and mindful engagement with practice.
-Some questions to inquire into your experience are:
+Some questions to inquire about your experience are:

 - What specific poses, movements, positions, actions, or small adjustments make me feel better or worse?